 A lot of people think that if you cover a gash in a wire with electrical tape that wire is good to go forever.
 While electrical tape is a great thing to have in a pinch, it is not a permanent solution.
 Broken, cut, or cracked wires within harnesses should be replaced or not used.
 Unfortunately, replacement is the only surefire way to ensure that a wire’s integrity is intact and that it will hold up to its tasks.

 To learn more about wire harnesses you can look at our Wire Assembly page.

 - Wire Harness Manufacturing Terms, Tools, and Tips of the Trade

 - Build Your Business Tips: Selecting a Wire Harness Manufacturer

 - Ground Straps: What Are They And What Are They Used For?

-You can also check out our Wire Harness Custom Estimator.
+You can also check out our Wire Assembly Custom Estimator.
 In addition, click here for an Instant Quote on Braided Ground Straps.